adamlmiller/interview-board/README.md

 This project was created based on a question from StackOverflow where a new developer needed some help.
 In the end, I decided it would be easier for me to spend a few hours writing a small project for him to show him coding styles, how to do basic queries to pull data from a database and how to display that data to the user.
 Since it is built to track interview information, I wanted to also integrate sessions and authentication.

-## Setup
+## Installation

-To set this project up in your own environment, clone the project to your server using `git`.
-Once cloned, create a database and import the database from `database/database.sql`.

-Next, move `common/config.php.example` to `common/config.php` and add your database credentials!
+To install this application, download or clone the project.
+Then, visit `http://yoursite.com/install/` and walk through the installation!

 ## User Interface